AlexHarn/bfrv1_icetray/level3-filter-muon/resources/docs/index.rst

 To Do:
 ---------------------------------------
-- Add some figures to explain this more visually
+- Add some figures to explain this more visually.
+Bullet points are really kind of ugly and the detail here doesn't convey the steps well for new users at a glance.
+- Show a usage example (ie, what does a typical user pass to the command line?)
+- Add some python unit tests where reasonable.
+This'll probably just be running and testing a few values using the full L3, since this is a (nearly) pure python script module
+- Add a verification file to I3_TESTDATA
 - Check whether the C++ modules are actually used anywhere.
 If they are not, then consider deleting them.